 There are many different types of cyberstalking, and each can lead to criminal charges.

-The term “cyberstalking” was first coined by Dr. Patricia DeMarco in 1998.
+“Cyberstalking” was first coined by Dr. Patricia DeMarco in 1998.
 She described it as “a pattern of behavior that consists of repeated, unwanted, and threatening communication or contact via the Internet.”

 Cyberstalking laws are federal laws designed to protect victims of stalking and harassment by prohibiting stalking and harassment via technology such as email, cell phones, computers, and instant messaging.

-Cyberstalking laws vary widely from state to state, but generally fall into three categories: stalking laws, harassment laws, and harassment prevention laws.
+Cyberstalking laws vary widely from state to state but generally fall into three categories: stalking laws, harassment laws, and harassment prevention laws.

 In other words, you can be prosecuted for violating a computer user’s right to privacy.